T2T-VICL: Cross-Task Visual In-Context Learning via Implicit Text-Driven VLMs: Results

 \textbf{Implementation details.} We conducted our experiments using two NVIDIA A100-SXM4 GPUs with 80 GB of memory each.
 We follow each dataset's standard train-test split whenever available, or adopt a 70/30 random division when no official split is provided.
 All images are resized to a unified resolution ($448 \times 448$ for training inputs, $224 \times 224$ for query inputs) to maintain compatibility with the VLM framework.

-\subsection{Cross-Task Results in top-tier group}
+\subsection{Cross-Task Results in Top-Tier Group}

-Table~\ref{tab:3} presents the quantitative comparisons across night representative tasks compared with the baseline setting of Gemini using a fixed prompt only.
-Figure~\ref{fig3} illustrates representative examples of cross-task in-context learning, demonstrating how the VLM model adapts flexibly to diverse tasks driven by conditioning implicit text prompts.
-Among these tasks, at least two of the three evaluation metrics consistently outperform the fixed prompt baseline, and the third metric remains very close.
-Notably, in seven out of nine cases, both PSNR and VIEScore exceed those of the fixed prompt counterpart, highlighting the effectiveness of our prompt-driven generalization mechanism.
+Table~\ref{tab:3} presents quantitative comparisons across twelve representative task pairs on Gemini and Seedream, each compared with its fixed-prompt baseline.
+Figure~\ref{fig:fig4} illustrates representative examples of cross-task ICL on Gemini, demonstrating how the VLM adapts flexibly to diverse tasks driven by conditioning implicit text prompts.
+Among these tasks, at least two of the three evaluation metrics consistently outperform the fixed-prompt baseline for both models, and the third metric remains very close.
+Notably, VIEScore improves throughout, highlighting the effectiveness of our implicit prompt-driven generalization mechanism.
 Additional relevant qualitative examples are provided in Appendix Sec.~\ref{sec:example}.

-\subsection{Cross-task Diversity and Adaptability}
+\subsection{Cross-Task Diversity and Adaptability}

 The proposed VICL demonstrates consistent gains across diverse low-level vision tasks such as dehazing, deraining, demoireing.
 Beyond, the same prompting mechanism seamlessly extends to generation-oriented tasks such as low-light enhancement, effectively maintaining spatial layout and identity fidelity.
-Unlike prior approaches that are often confined to semantically similar domains, our method adapts seamlessly across both intra-category tasks (e.g., harmonization vs. light enhancement, deblurring vs. demoireing) and inter-category tasks (e.g., reflection removal vs. dehazing).
+Unlike prior approaches that are often confined to semantically similar domains, our method adapts seamlessly across both intra-category tasks (e.g., harmonization vs. light enhancement, demoireing vs. dehazing) and inter-category tasks (e.g., reflection removal vs. dehazing).
 These findings highlight the scalability and flexibility of our approach, showing that T2T-VICL can naturally bridge both perceptually related and unrelated tasks under a single model.